Gain-Scheduling Data-Enabled Predictive Control for Nonlinear Systems with Linearized Operating Regions: Results

 \textit{Remark 4: }Increasing the mass $m$ scales the contribution of the nonlinear term to the overall system dynamics.
 All considered control approaches were able to control the system up to $m = 0.21\,\mathrm{kg}$.
 However, the performance differences between the methods became more pronounced in this regime: GS-DeePC increasingly outperformed standard DeePC, primarily due to its improved capability of handling local nonlinearities through multiple linearization regions.

-Figure~\ref{fig:RMSE} reports the steady-state and transient tracking errors as a function of the number of composite regions $C_n$.
-The case $C_n=1$ corresponds to standard DeePC, while the rest represent GS-DeePC with increasingly finer partitioning via the total number of composite regions $C_n$.
-Both RMSE$_\mathrm{SS}$ and RMSE$_\mathrm{T}$ improve rapidly when introducing the first few composite regions, after which the performance plateaus with small fluctuations.
-For $C_n>25$, GS-DeePC yields consistently low RMSEs, confirming that multiple local linearizations significantly enhance prediction accuracy.
+Figure~\ref{fig:RMSE} reports the steady-state and transient tracking errors as a function of the number of composite regions $n_C$.
+The case $n_C=1$ corresponds to standard DeePC, while the rest represent GS-DeePC with increasingly finer partitioning via the total number of composite regions $n_{C}$.
+Both $RMSE_\mathrm{SS}$ and $RMSE_\mathrm{T}$ improve rapidly when introducing the first few composite regions, after which the performance plateaus with small fluctuations.
+For $n_{C}>25$, GS-DeePC yields consistently low RMSEs, confirming that multiple local linearizations significantly enhance prediction accuracy.
 Increasing the number of regions also yields disadvantages as it requires using more of the collected data points of the overall data sequences, since Assumption~3 enforces a minimum subsequence length $N+T_{ini}$ for increasingly shorter regions.

-For the benchmark LPV-DPC implementation of \citep{Verhoek_2021}, the performance obtained in the same experiment was RMSE$_\mathrm{SS}=0.002$ and RMSE$_\mathrm{T}=0.74$.
-The best GS-DeePC performance was achieved at $C_n=23$ with RMSE$_\mathrm{SS}=0.003$ and RMSE$_\mathrm{T}=0.74$, showing that GS-DeePC approaches LPV-DPC performance despite its simpler structure.
-Standard DeePC, in contrast, yields significantly worse results with RMSE$_\mathrm{SS}=0.057$ and RMSE$_\mathrm{T}=0.76$, illustrating the advantage of using local linearizations over a single global data representation.
+For the benchmark LPV-DPC implementation of \citep{Verhoek_2021}, the performance obtained in the same experiment was $RMSE_\mathrm{SS}=0.002$ and $RMSE_\mathrm{T}=0.74$.
+The best GS-DeePC performance was achieved at $n_{C}=23$ with $RMSE_\mathrm{SS}=0.003$ and $RMSE_\mathrm{T}=0.74$, showing that GS-DeePC approaches LPV-DPC performance despite its simpler structure.
+Standard DeePC, in contrast, yields significantly worse results with $RMSE_\mathrm{SS}=0.057$ and $RMSE_\mathrm{T}=0.76$, illustrating the advantage of using local linearizations over a single global data representation.
 To provide further intuition for the numerical values, these RMSE metrics in Fig.~\ref{fig:RMSE} can be related to the relative steady-state errors shown in Fig.~\ref{fig:Composite_comparison}, which are based on the same experiment and illustrate the clear qualitative differences.